• Skip to primary navigation

 2. Continue with the remaining flour mixture in 2 batches.
 Add the remaining milk in between the batches.

-3. Once all the milk and dry ingredients have been added, add the vanilla essence.
+3. Once all the milk and dry ingredients have been added, add the vanilla extract.
 Scrape the sides of the bowl and the mixing spoon with a rubber spatula so that there is no flour left unfolded.

 4. Next is the blueberries.
 Add one tablespoon of flour to the blueberries and shake well to coat the blueberries with a thin layer of flour.
 This step will prevent the blueberries from sinking to the bottom of the pan when baking.

-5. Spoon the floured blueberries into the cake batter and discard any remaining dusting flour left over at the bottom.
+5. Spoon the floured blueberries into the cake batter and discard any remaining dusting flour left at the bottom.

 6. Gently fold the berries into the blueberry cake loaf batter.
 If you press them too much, they will bleed and your cake batter will start to turn blue.